 Andrea Lucchi obtained the PHD in "Bioecology of entomophagous insects and biocontrol in the agro-ecosystems" in 1991 at the University of Perugia (Italy).
-Currently he is Associate Professor at the Department of Agriculture, Food & Environment (Pisa University-Italy), where he teaches "Viticultural Entomology".
-Andrea's research activity has resulted in 184 publications on national and international ISI journals.
+Currently he is Full Professor at the Department of Agriculture, Food & Environment (Pisa University-Italy), where he teaches "Viticultural Entomology" and "Agricultural Entomology".
+Andrea's research activity has resulted in 215 publications on national and international ISI journals.
 His recent research interests are focused on: harmfulness and biological control of grapevine pests, pheromone mating disruption, implementation of "Area Wide Pest Management" strategies, Insect vibrational communication with particular reference to grapevine leafhoppers and planthoppers, morphology of insect pheromone glands and antennae.

-Andrea has been member of the IOBC-WPRS Council from 2009 to 2013 and is now member of the Executive Committee and Vice-President.
+Andrea has been member of the IOBC-WPRS Council from 2009 to 2013 and is now member of the Executive Committee, Vice-President and Deputy Treasurer.

 In 2009, he was invited by USDA-APHIS (US Ministry of Agriculture) to participate in the Technical Working Group (TWG) for the management of the European Grapevine Moth in USA (http://www.aphis.usda.gov/plant_health/plant_pest_info/eg_moth/downloads/TWG-Report-2-10.pdf). ).
 Since then he attended 5 TWG meetings held in California in 2010, 2011, 2012 and 2013 and several web meetings.